j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 beneath the eye:
 a vial of milk

+to wash whatever is
-to wash what's too clean,
+too clean, too
-too latched in sequence.
+latched in sequence.

 ---

 A simple dark.
 Only the shapes
-of touch, body-to-sheet.
+of touch, outlined

+body to sheet.
-Knee, heel, cheek,
+Knee, heel, cheek.

-striations and dots:
+Striations and dots:
 a blind map

 flat as within
-the water's skin,
+the water's skin.
-as ignorant of stars.
+Ignorant of stars.

 ---

-I carry day in me.
+I carry days in me.
 A buzzing pointillism:

 embers of remembered
 sights.
 All I have seen

-is a miasmal wall,
+is a miasmal wall
 the retina retains:

 the constellated Dome
+reflected in

 a sunken bowl,
-inverted caldera of our skull.
+caldera of the skull.

-You can walk through the same stream once and when you do, it is the sky

 ---

+You can walk through the same stream once
+and when you do, it is the sky

+---

+Press your palms
+against your eyes.

 Fossils of light
-embossed upon us.
+embossed in us.

-Unmoor, abseil
+Abseil there
+through peridot,

-peridot, rorshach forest,
+a rorshach forest
+of tesselated ferns,

-cobalt of star charts,
+ascend cobalt star charts:
-neon ferns, port torches,
-lapis lazuli, footstool
+*Lapis lazuli*, footstool

 of the heavens
-of the mind
+of the mind.

+Unfasten the rungs
+of reason once
+you clamber

+down or up
+matters not.

+---

+Into ocean-cold
-Into ocean-cold dreams, reach:
+dreams, reach: each fear

-Each fear emerges like a stone.
+or lust emerges like a stone.

-Round, hand-sized, having lost
+Hand-sized, having lost

-already its color and roar.
+color and roar.

 Tears cleanse
 skin's salted bed